tylercode362/Chrome-extension-ChatGPT-API/README.md

-# WebSocket API Bridge Extension for Chat.OpenAI
+# API Bridge Chrome Extension for ChatGPT(Web)

-This browser extension is specifically designed to communicate with chat.openai.com using WebSockets.
-It allows users to interact with the chat interface by sending messages and receiving responses through a WebSocket server.
+A cutting-edge browser extension designed to facilitate seamless communication with chat.openai.com using WebSockets.
+This extension enables users to interact with the chat interface by sending messages and receiving responses through a WebSocket server, providing a user-friendly and efficient experience.

+This WebSocket API Bridge Extension is compatible with both ChatGPT Plus (including GPT-3.5 and GPT-4) and the Free Version, ensuring access for a wide range of users.

 <img width="750" alt="" src="https://user-images.githubusercontent.com/22150402/232227769-95f1fef1-2914-4162-bfad-c95b850a28a1.png">